-MPF Loans held in portfolio slightly increased as new-acquisition volume continued to outpace paydown and maturity activity.
-At year end, new acquisition volume was partially driven by refinancing activity as mortgage rates declined overall.
+MPF Loans held in portfolio slightly decreased as new-acquisition volume was outpaced by paydown and maturity activity.
 In addition to our MPF Loans held in portfolio, we have MPF off-balance sheet products, where we buy and concurrently resell MPF Loans to Fannie Mae or other third party investors or pool and securitize them into Ginnie Mae MBS.